evans-nyang/neural-networking-001/notebooks/house_prediction/README.md

-# House Prediction Using Keras
+# House Price Prediction Using Keras

 Exploring how to use Keras package to build a neural network to predict if house prices are above or below median value.